 The Investment Adviser, a wholly-owned subsidiary of New Mountain Capital, manages the Operating Company's day-to-day operations and provides it with investment advisory and management services.
 In particular, the Investment Adviser is responsible for identifying attractive investment opportunities, conducting research and due diligence on prospective investments, structuring the Operating Company's investments and monitoring and servicing the Operating Company's investments.
 We currently do not have, and do not intend to have, any employees.
-As of September 30, 2013, the Investment Adviser was supported by approximately 100 staff members of New Mountain Capital, including 62 investment professionals.
+As of December 31, 2013, the Investment Adviser was supported by approximately 100 staff members of New Mountain Capital, including 61 investment professionals.

 The Investment Adviser is managed by a five member investment committee (the "Investment Committee"), which is responsible for approving purchases and sales of the Operating Company's investments above \$5.0 million in aggregate by issuer.
 The Investment Committee currently consists of Steven B. Klinsky, Robert A. Hamwee, Adam Collins, Douglas Londal and John Kline.
+In addition, the executive officers and certain investment professionals are invited to all Investment Committee meetings.
 The Investment Committee is responsible for approving all of the Operating Company's investment purchases above \$5.0 million.
-The Investment Committee also monitors investments in the Operating Company's portfolio and approves all asset dispositions above \$5.0 million.
+The Investment Committee also approves all asset dispositions above \$5.0 million.
 Purchases and dispositions below \$5.0 million may be approved by the Operating Company's Chief Executive Officer.
 These approval thresholds are subject to change over time.
 We expect to benefit from the extensive and varied relevant experience of the investment professionals serving on the Investment Committee, which includes expertise in private equity, primary and secondary leveraged credit, private mezzanine finance and distressed debt.